 - Using threats, force or fraud to induce, cause or compel a person to engage in prostitution or enter a brothel.
 An example would be threatening to kill the victim's family unless the victim agrees to be a prostitute; OR

 - Inducing, recruiting or transporting a person while knowing (or having reason to know) that threats, violence or fraud will be used to cause that person to engage in prostitution or enter a brothel.
-An example would be a taxi driver driving a women to hotel after he overhears someone screaming at her over her cell phone to get “at least three johns” that night “or else”; OR
+An example would be a taxi driver driving a woman to a hotel after he overhears someone screaming at her over her cell phone to get “at least three johns” that night “or else”; OR

 - Inducing, recruiting, or transporting a child under 18 to engage in prostitution or to enter a brothel.
 A simple example would be a pimp enticing a minor to become of his prostitutes.2